Travel and lodging

 During the prejudging, judges may ask questions about the construction of the costume.
 They may also touch the costume after asking and receiving permission from the contestant.
 Judges may document, record and photograph the costumes for use in the judging.
 The judges may post the material publicly only after asking and receiving permission from the contestant

 The performances will be judged live during the show.
 Judges will score all contestants on their performance.
 Each judge's points are hidden from the other judges.
-After the last performance the judges will have 10 minutes to discuss the performances and change their scores.
-The points awarded by each judge is still hidden.
-When the total scores have been finalized, the highest and lowest score for each contestant will be eliminated and the remaining summed up to determine the exact placement of each contestant.
+When all scores have been set after the last performance, the highest and lowest score for each contestant will be eliminated and the remaining summed up to determine the preliminary placement of each contestant.
+The judges will walk away from the show for a short while and be presented with the scores and placements for the top contestants.
+In case anything needs to be rectified, during this short period the judges have the possibility to change their scores to finalize the results.
+The points awarded by each judge are still hidden.

 If there is a tie for first, second or third place, the total sum of points, including those previously eliminated, will serve as the first tie breaker.
 Should a second tie breaker be required, the points from the guest judge will serve as the second tie breaker.
 Should there still be a tie, the guest judge will decide who wins the tie.